akosma/cortito/README.md

 As any other PHP application:

-1. Create a MySQL database and execute `schema.sql` in it;
+1. Create a MySQL database and execute `db/schema.sql` in it;
 2. Modify `config/app.ini` with your own settings;
 3. Navigate your browser to the application.